 Research has shown that our attachment styles are set in early childhood and persist throughout our lifetime.
 The patterns are either secure or insecure.
-If a child grows up with consistency, reliability, and safety, they will likely have a secure style of attachment.
+If a child grows up with consistency, reliability, and safety, they will likely have a secure attachment style.

 On the other hand, anyone with insecure attachment styles will generally have trouble emotionally connecting with other people.